Oshkibimaadiziig- The New People

 It is on this land that my family have come together in joyous celebration, and it is here where we have oft returned to support each other through much pain and sorrow.
 LaRoses have been connecting with and caring for these lands for generations, but we are far from the lands of our ancestors.

 My father's family trace our heritage back to the lands at the heart of the Métis Nation: the historic Red River Valley.
 The history of the LaRose family is... colourful.
 Notorious even.
 Maybe one day I'll tell you more about their infamous escapades and how those choices shaped our family.
-What's important is that my honoured ancestors were some of the many Indigenous peoples disenfranchised by the Canadian state, hood-winked into geographical displacement through scrip, threatened into revering white, colonial ideals, and driven to reject our Indigenous traditions, community and way of life in favour of assimilation and proximity to whiteness.
+What's important is that my ancestors were some of the many Indigenous peoples disenfranchised by the Canadian state, hood-winked into geographical displacement, robbed of our relationship with land and community, and driven to reject our Indigenous traditions, relatives, and way of life in favour of assimilation and proximity to whiteness.

 My mother's family also trace their story back to the Red River Valley, but in a very different way.
 The Kehlers arrived in Manitoba as Mennonite refugees and the Canadian state gave my mother's settler ancestors the very land which they had forcibly taken from my father's Métis ancestors.
 The motives that drove this privileging of white settlers over Indigenous inhabitants were deeply political, but the generations of personal implications for both sides of my family are immeasurable and complex.